tolgraven/proper-vim-tmux-nav/README.md

-Proper Vim Tmux Navigator
+Proper Vim Tmux Nav
 ==================
 Will you, vim, take tmux as your lawfully wedded terminal multiplexer, til death do you part?

-Differences:
+Differences from vim-tmux-navigator:
 - Slightly faster (hopefully)
-	* Doesn't trigger autocmds when test-switching windows,
+	* Doesn't trigger autocmds when test-switching windows
 	* Cleaned up vim< >tmux passing?
 - Adds window resizing using the same principles as switching
-	* Unifies both vim and tmux to use a more natural (for hjkl) tmux-style direction wise
+	* Unifies vim and tmux to use the more natural (for hjkl) tmux-style direction-wise
-	* Both takes count and allows key repeat
+	* Takes count, allows key repeat
-- Maximize/zoom unified
-	* reimplement/steal vim-maximize
-- Quit/close window/pane
+- Quit/close window/pane (p dangerous I guess, optional)

+Planned:
+- Maximize/zoom unified (reimplement/steal vim-maximize etc)
-- loop vim window navigation like how tmux does
+- looparound vim window navigation like how tmux does
-- Direction-wise navigation always takes you to the window that makes sense, regardless of previous straight jumps
+- Direction-wise navigation always taking you to the nearest window/pane in that direction, even between tmux and vim and regardless of previous jumps...
 - Quickly double tapping `last window` takes you to the second most recent, etc?

-Planned:
+	Like how Tab Ahead works in Chrome

+Maybe:
 - command to set width of current pane/window to 80
 - equalize a la <C-w>= covering both vim and tmux
-- auto-size (and then restore!!) windows as move between them, sorta like GoldenView but not buggy and extending covering tmux (will prob be a bitch to get working) AND not fucking up vim horizontal viewport also would need to fix shell spewing prompts on resize or it would suck, but got an idea for how to fix that in fish ^ this will be fucking glorious
+- auto-size (and restore!) windows as move between them, sorta like GoldenView but not buggy and extending covering tmux (will prob be a bitch to get working)
+	* AND not fucking up vim horizontal viewport
+	* also would need to fix shell spewing prompts on resize or it would suck, but got an idea for how to fix that in fish ^ this will be fucking glorious

-- Fix up some inconsitencies as far as what makes stuff go where when
 - Defer redraws somehow so press-and-hold works better?
 - Add a way to force "the opposite" so don't have to fall back on seperate vim/tmux mappings to eg. maximize a tmux pane from within vim etc
 	* Still would want some specific shortcuts for this for some cases, like double tap zoom/maximize = outer.
 Maybe kill pane as well, but then def with a y/n prompt tho...
 - Other prefix to anchor right/below so don't have to switch back and forth to resize certain ways.
 	* Preferably using a timer so can press it just once and then spam

-- Maximize only in specific direction
+- Maximize only in specific direction instead of completely
-	* Just add an arrangement save to my existing mj/mk bindings, and extent to tmux
+	* For basic, just add an arrangement save to my existing mj/mk bindings, and extend to tmux
+	* But actual point of it is obviously the restore part...
 - Minimize/bury
 - Split creation something, maybe?
-Like my current <Leader>s[hjkl] / < Prefix >[hjkl]
+Like my current <Leader>s[hjkl] / < Prefix ><M-[hjkl]>
-	resulting in	<Space>s[hjkl] / <C-s>[hjkl]
+	aka	<Space>s[hjkl] / <C-s><M-[hjkl]>
 	Is nice because has very similar feel.
 But proper unified even better.
-	<M-s><M-[hjkl]> I guess?
+	* <M-s><M-[hjkl]> I guess?
+	* Considering tmux has ability to do leader key type shit now maybe just hook on space (or whatever lesser key idiots might be using) when vim is up?
+		And have tmux handle it.

-- Unified go-to-win a la prefix-c but for both tmux and vim and even better Each window/pane gets an identifier to stick in tmux pane status / vim window statusline, and so can be jumped to directly
+- Unified go-to-win a la prefix-q but for both tmux and vim and even better Each window/pane gets an identifier to stick in tmux pane status / vim window statusline, and so can be jumped to directly

 - Undo close.
 Not proper iTerm-style but at least restore window/position, buffer/contents, def feasible.

-Eh:
+Obviously:
 - extend one step further, to iTerm/similar splits...
 - Reimplement literally all of tmux in pure* vimscript (*might have to resort to visual basic for the tricky bits)